-- Professional employees of emergency shelters
+- Professional employees of emergency shelters; - Foster parents; - Relatives; - CPS caseworkers, supervisors or other CPS staff;

-- Foster parents

-- Relatives

-- CPS caseworkers, supervisors or other CPS staff - Parent whose rights have not been terminated, if in child's best interest
+• Parents whose rights have not been terminated, if in child's best interest.

+Medical consenters and backups must be individuals, not a facility or a facility's shift staff.
 DFPS may not choose medical consenters and backup medical consenters who are employees of staffed facilities such as residential treatment centers or intermediate care facilities for individuals with developmental disabilities.
 CPS caseworkers are usually designated in these cases.